charliecalvert/CloudNotes/Assignments/React/ReactMicroServices.md

 For now you can just get the info for your repo.
 We will make this more flexible later.

 Be sure to call it from the client with fetch, and display the output for at least two fields from the data returned about the user.
+We'll work on good ways to display the data later, for now, just show enough to prove you made the call.

 ## Gists